 The earmarked reserves which the Council holds and individually are less than £20k.
-These reserves include those for the Registrars furniture renewals, skate park repairs, EU exit funding to help manage the impact of Brexit, Sinking fund for Melton Leisure Vision, New burdens funding for the Elections Act, Audit fees following the Redmond Review and funds towards a new S106 monitoring system.
+These reserves include those for the Registrars furniture renewals, skate park repairs, EU exit funding to help manage the impact of Brexit, Sinking fund for replacement tennis facilities, New burdens funding for the Elections Act and funds towards a new S106 monitoring system.